 materials.
 Boots are

-regulations require boots as mandatory footwear.
-For example, the safety regulations which require
+In certain jurisdictions, boots are mandatory footwear in order to comply with regulations.
+For example, the safety regulations which require safety boots

 they are not usually fully waterproof.

 Work boots have evolved into a huge array of specialty boots to mitigate numerous work place hazards.
 There are boots designed and made to protect steelworkers' feet and